sap-tutorials/eda/tutorials/setup-s4hc-aem/setup-s4hc-aem.md

     ![Create AEM validations instance](./assets/aem-validation-instance.png)

-3. Once the instance is created, you can click on the instance name to access the AEM validation instance and create a service binding by clicking the **Create** button in the **Service Binding** section, enter a name and click the **Create** button.
+3. Once the instance is created, you can choose the instance name to access the AEM validation instance and create a service binding by clicking the **Create** button in the **Service Binding** section, enter a name and choose the **Create** button.

     ![Create AEM validations service binding](./assets/aem-validation-service-binding.png)

-4. Once the service binding is created, you can click on the service binding name to access the service key.
+4. Once the service binding is created, you can choose the service binding name to access the service key.
 Copy the service key details as you will need it to configure the `SAP_COM_0493` communication arrangement in the next step.

 ### Create Communication Arrangement  - AEM validation assessment - SAP_COM_0493

 Now, you are just missing to create the second communication arrangement.
 To create it, you will use the service key you have copied in the previous step.

-1. In the **Communication Arrangements** app, click on the **New** link and select the `SAP Integration Suite, Advanced Event Mesh validation assessment (SAP_COM_0493)` communication scenario
+1. In the **Communication Arrangements** app, choose the **New** link and select the `SAP Integration Suite, Advanced Event Mesh validation assessment (SAP_COM_0493)` communication scenario
 2. Set a name in the **Arrangement Name** field.
 3. Paste the service key you have copied in the previous step in the **Service Key** field.
 4. Specify the **Channel** name, for example `AEM-USEAST-BROKER`, by clicking the Additional Properties link.
 This will open a new pop-up where you can enter the channel name.
 This is the same channel name you used in the previous communication arrangement (SAP_COM_0492).